Draconizations/LnzLive/GUIDE.md

 ![Paintball Mode icon](resources/icons/ico_tab_paint_2x.png)

 In `Paintball Mode`, you can place prepared paintballs by point-and-click.
-This mode can be entered via the top menu or by right-clicking a specific ball to lock editing to that ball.
-When applying paintballs to Babyz, LnzLive automatically detects avoids the first 17 indices (chicken pox) and adds filler entries if necessary.
+This mode can be entered via the top menu, left panel tab, or by right-clicking a specific ball to lock editing to that ball.

+By default, left-clicking paints on the `Hovered Ball`.
+Entering Paintball Mode via right-click Tools Menu will enter in `Selected Ball` mode, which will ensure paintballing doesn't "leak" onto overlapping ballz and will auto-exit upon `Apply`.

+When applying paintballs to Babyz LNZ, LnzLive automatically avoids the first 17 indices (reserved for chicken pox) and adds filler entries as needed.

+##### Standard Paintballing (Drawing)

+In the Standard tab, you control the properties of individual paintballs as they are placed.

+**Diameter:** Set a minimum and maximum range of diameter for random sizing or tapering freelines.
+Toggle `Pixel Size` checkbox to compute diameter of paintballz on ballz needed to achieve visual pixel diameter.

+**Sampled LNZ Properties:** Use comma-separated lists or ranges (e.g., `1,2,5-10`) to cycle through or randomize colors and textures.

+**Placement Modes:**

+*Place (`left-click-drag`):* Place one paintball at a time using randomly sampled properties.

+*Freeline (`SHIFT` + `left-click-drag`, or toggle `Freeline` checkbox):* Draw continuous stroke of paintballz.
+Enable `Tapered` to automatically shrink the start and end of a stroke.
+You can adjust the `Spacing` between balls and add `Jitter` offsets paintballz along rhe stroke for a more natural, hand-drawn look.
+The `Shuffled` checkbox reorders the layer of paintballz for better texture blending.
+Colors and textures are randomly sampled unless `Ordered` checkbox is toggled.
+The `Repeated` checkbox modifies `Ordered` by starting from the beginning of the color/texture range with each stroke.

+*Eraser (`CTRL` + `left-click`, or toggle `Eraser` checkbox):* Removing pending/queued paintballs by clicking them.

+##### Design Mode (Stamping)

+The Design tab introduces a "stamp" system.
+Instead of placing single balls, you can "stamp" a pattern of multiple paintballz onto ballz.

+**Design Canvas:** A 2D grid where you draw your pattern.

+**Color Slots:** Define multiple "slots" with different LNZ properties.
+Select a slot to draw in that specific color/fuzz/texture on the canvas.

+**Symmetry Tools:** Enable `Mirror X` or `Mirror Y` to draw symmetrical patterns.

+**3D Preview:** As you draw on the 2D canvas, a real-time preview ballz shows how the pattern will look when applied.
+You can `left-click-drag` on this preview ballz to rotate.

+**Stamping Controls:**

+*Scale (`CTRL` + `wheel up` / `wheel down`):* Change the overall footprint size of the stamp using the `Diameter` setting shared with Standard mode.

+*Design Jitter:* Adds randomness to the paintballz positions (`Jitter`), design rotation (`Rotation`), and placement spread (`Spread`).

+*Import/Export:* You can save your custom designs as `.json` files to share with others or reuse them across different projects.

 ##### Tutorial: Paintball Mode